-- 3.43.
+3.43.
 Cabinet endorsed the adoption of an innovative new model of "progressive assurance."
-This model entailed the formation of a quarterly Strategic Programme Board and the engagement of specialist Non-Executive Advisors (aligned to specific risk and professional areas of focus) to support the Council Management Team for twelve months from July 2019 to July 2020.
-It builds on analysis of assurance and improvement models across a range of different sectors and seeks to embed an innovative and novel model with wider applicability and learning for Local Government. - 3.44.
+This model entailed the formation of a quarterly Strategic Programme Board (SPB) and the engagement of specialist Non-Executive Advisors (NEAs) (aligned to specific risk and professional areas of focus) to support the Council Management Team for twelve months from July 2019 to July 2020.
+It builds on analysis of assurance and improvement models across a range of different sectors and seeks to embed an innovative and novel model with wider applicability and learning for Local Government.

+- 3.44.
 Membership of the SPB includes all members of the Council Management Team, external advisors (Non-Executive Advisors) in the priority areas and an external advisor of a peer local government Chief Executive. - 3.45.
 The Non-Executive Advisors, in addition to sitting on the SPB, will also offer challenge and support outside the board meetings. - 3.46.
-The model will be supported by the Council's Programme Management Office in support of lead Directors, with programme documentation and draft reports to the Secretary of State reviewed and endorsed by the SPB prior to submission.
+The model will be supported by the Council's Programme Management Office in support of lead Directors, with programme documentation and draft reports to the Secretary of State reviewed and endorsed by the SPB prior to submission. - 3.47.
+Two reports to Cabinet during the 2019-20 financial year were a testament to the excellent and constructive analysis of the NEAs and the model was regarded by MHCLG and peers as a very significant step forward for the Council's improvement agenda.
+A final NEA report to Cabinet was considered in July 2020.